OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ### Information Gathering

 One fundamental step when analyzing apps is information gathering.
-This can be done by inspecting the app package on your workstation or remotely by accessing the app data on the device.
+This can be done by inspecting the app package on your host computer or remotely by accessing the app data on the device.
 You'll find more advanced techniques in the subsequent chapters but, for now, we will focus on the basics: getting a list of all installed apps, exploring the app package and accessing the app data directories on the device itself.
 This should give you a bit of context about what the app is all about without even having to reverse engineer it or perform more advanced analysis.
 We will be answering questions such as:

 - Which files are included in the package?
 - Which native libraries does the app use?